citisolo/rich-text-editor/README.md

 ## Rich text editor

-this is an example of a rich text editor developed using draftjs for react.
+an example of a rich text editor developed using draftjs for react.
 The rich text editor includes features such as ;
   - Highlighting text
   - Underline
   - Codeblocks